DO YOU SUFFER FROM

 Margarine, Crisco, and other hydrogenated fats are not natural food substances and take a long time to break down in the body.
-If the body is overwhelmed trying to break down these chemically transformed fats, it is unable to digest and utilize natural fats and oils.
+If the body is overwhelmed trying to break down these chemically transformed fats, it cannot digest and utilize natural fats and oils.

-Overuse of aspirin and other NSAID’s stimulate leukotriene production in the body.
+Overuse of aspirin and other NSAIDs stimulates leukotriene production in the body.
 Leukotrienes are produced by white blood cells and are highly inflammatory.
-They can keep injuries from healing, and can cause pain.
+They can keep injuries from healing and can cause pain.
 NSAIDs can cause inflammation and pain!

-Some people know that aspirin doesn’t agree with them, but for others aspirin and other NSAIDs seem to help.
-If these drugs help, there is a nutritional deficiency, and it indicates that NSAIDs won’t correct it.
-In the end, it is better to address pain nutritionally than take aspirin.
+Some people know that aspirin doesn’t agree with them, but for others, aspirin and other NSAIDs seem to help.
+If these drugs help, there is a nutritional deficiency, indicating that NSAIDs won’t correct it.
+Ultimately, it is better to address pain nutritionally than take aspirin.
 I’ll explain how balancing fat metabolism will keep pain from recurring.

 FATTY ACID METABOLISM

 Natural fats and oils are needed for energy production, hormone production, immune stimulation, and the protection of nerve cells.
-There are three families of natural fats and oils, each of which are converted into special hormones called prostaglandins (PGs).
-Our bodies need all three types of fats in balanced amounts, because we need all three groups of PGs hormones to make our cells work well.
+There are three families of natural fats and oils, each of which are converted into particular hormones called prostaglandins (PGs).
+Our bodies need all three types of fats in balanced amounts because we need all three groups of PG hormones to make our cells work well.

 Unfortunately, most of our diets are too high in fats from meat and dairy.
-These fats produce too much PG2 hormones.
-When the PG2 hormones are found in excess of the PG1 and PG3 hormones, it contributes to many common degenerative illnesses in our society.
-Excess PG2s increase blood clotting, blood pressure, swelling and destructive inflammatory processes, and tumor growth.
+These fats produce too many PG2 hormones.
+When there are more PG2 hormones than PG1 and PG3 hormones, it contributes to many common degenerative illnesses in our society.
+Excess PG2s increase blood clotting, blood pressure, swelling, destructive inflammatory processes, and tumor growth.
 They can also contribute to asthma and menstrual cramps.
-PG1 and PG3, if found balanced in the diet, will block the harmful effects of excess dairy and meat fats, and the PG2 hormones they cause to proliferate.
+PG1 and PG3, if found balanced in the diet, will block the harmful effects of excess dairy and meat fats and the PG2 hormones they cause to proliferate.

 |Prostaglandin Family #1||Prostaglandin Family #2||Prostaglandin Family #3|

-When aspirin and other NSAID’s are taken on a regular basis (as little as 2-3 times a month) arachidonic acid, from meat and dairy fats, stimulate white blood cells into producing leukotrienes.
-Leukotrienes are highly inflammatory, much more inflammatory than the PG2 substances and up to 1000 times as inflammatory as histamine.
-Many people then are caught in a cycle of pain, taking NSAIDs for the pain, which then increases inflammation, edema, and vasodilation thereby causing more pain.
+When aspirin and other NSAIDs are taken regularly (as little as 2-3 times a month), arachidonic acid from meat and dairy fats stimulates white blood cells into producing leukotrienes.
+Leukotrienes are highly inflammatory, much more inflammatory than the PG2 substances, and up to 1000 times as inflammatory as histamine.
+Many people then are caught in a cycle of pain, taking NSAIDs for the pain, which increases inflammation, edema, and vasodilation, thereby causing more pain.

 THE HARMFUL EFFECTS OF MARGARINE, CRISCO, AND TRANS FATS

 Trans fatty acids are the main ingredients of margarine and Crisco.
-Trans fatty acids are unnatural fats that are produced from natural fats by the chemical processes of hydrogenation and partial hydrogenation.
-They are found in almost every fat-containing product in the grocery stores.
-The food industry uses them because it takes such a long time for them to spoil.
-Unfortunately, they are not natural, and the body has a hard time breaking them down.
+Trans fatty acids are unnatural fats produced from natural fats by the chemical processes of hydrogenation and partial hydrogenation.
+They are found in almost every fat-containing product in grocery stores.
+The food industry uses them because it takes a long time for them to spoil.
+Unfortunately, they are unnatural, and the body has difficulty breaking them down.
 Trans fats have a half-life in the body of 51 days.
-In other words if you eat a teaspoon of margarine it will take almost 2 months for your body to process and break down half of it.
+In other words, if you eat a teaspoon of margarine, it will take almost two months for your body to process and break down half of it.

 Trans fats also contribute to inflammation.
-Trans fats block enzymes that are necessary to convert warm weather oils (linoleic acid) into PG1 hormones, and cold weather and fish oils (alphalinolenic acid and GLA) into PG3 hormones, causing an imbalance.
-With this imbalance, there is excessive PG2 production, causing inflammation as was discussed earlier.
+Trans fats block enzymes necessary to convert warm weather oils (linoleic acid) into PG1 hormones, and cold weather and fish oils (alpha-linolenic acid and GLA) into PG3 hormones, causing an imbalance.
+With this imbalance, there is excessive PG2 production, causing inflammation, as was discussed earlier.

-Another problem is that the fats that don’t break down into their respective hormones may back up into the blood stream, contributing to heart conditions, or become stored in fat tissue, contributing to obesity.
-Hydrogenated fats are poisons and should be completely eliminated from the diet.
+Another problem is that the fats that don’t break down into their respective hormones may go back into the bloodstream, contributing to heart conditions, or become stored in fat tissue, contributing to obesity.
+Hydrogenated fats are poisons and should be eliminated from the diet.

 WHAT TO DO IF YOU HAVE A CHRONIC INFLAMMATORY CONDITION